Watercoloring until the Rain Stops and the Rainbow Appears! Watercoloring tips

-With all of the rain we were having here in Pennsylvania this weekend, I was inspired to bring out my paint brushes and play with some watercoloring techniques.
+With all of the rain we were having here in Pennsylvania this weekend, I was inspired to bring out my paint brushes and play with some watercoloring tips and techniques.

 I don’t often do much watercoloring.
-I can be a bit messy in my small craft closet ha ha!
+I can be a bit messy in my small craft closet!
 So when my inks and brushes emerge and I fill my beaker with water, you can bet I’m going to play for awhile and create more than just a single card!

-Then, after playing around and testing how much ink was necessary to make the colors as bright as I wanted, I made a background with these colors brushed across and another where they were splashed and dripping down.
+This is your card, so you can put the colors wherever you want!
+I made a background with these colors brushed across, and another where they were splashed and dripping down.

 Embossing an image will resist watercolors (check out this dandelion card tutorial on how to achieve this easy technique).
 I started pulling out a few fun stamp sets that would feature this effect well.
 Here’s what I came up with: